dhis2/notes/README.md

 Please raise an [issue](https://github.com/dhis2/dhis2.github.io/issues) there if something is missing

-This repository has been renamed to `notes` to serve the purpose of recording decissions and discussions over time.
+This repository has been renamed to `notes` to serve the purpose of recording decisions and discussions over time.

 ## Proposals / Discussion